cgvirus/Olive-Editor-Community-Effects/README.md

 and paste it in that `effects` folder.

 ### For individual effect downloads:
-you can use http://kinolien.github.io/gitzip/ to download individual effect.
->click in the effect folder you want to download
+click in the effect folder you want to download>

->copy the link and paste in http://kinolien.github.io/gitzip/ to download
+copy the link and paste in http://kinolien.github.io/gitzip/ to download>

->Extract the zip and copy-paste the extracted folder just like above
+Extract the zip and copy-paste the extracted folder just like above>

 ***MUST: you have to make sure the folder COMMON is present in your `effect` folder*** means you should download the `COMMON`folder at least once for individual download.